eduNEXT/xblock-limesurvey/README.rst

 2. Check for the ``Advanced Module List`` policy key, and add ``"limesurvey"`` to the policy value list.
 3. Click the "Save changes" button.

+Instructor Dashboard
+********************
+In the instructor dashboard, you can see a table containing a list of all the blocks added to the course by the instructor.
+This table contains the block's name and a button to access the administrator according to the URL of the service defined in the block.

+Behavior
+**************
+1. When the URLs are not configured, the service will display an error message.
+2. When the survey ID is not valid, the service will display an error message.

+Tips
+****
+1. All surveys added of closed-access mode, must have an ``attribute_1``, which allows the assignment of a unique identifier for each survey participant.
+2. Use distinctive names for each LimeSurvey block to make it easier to identify them in the instructor dashboard.
+3. The URL of the LimeSurvey installation can be edited in each block's configuration in the ``Limesurvey URL`` field.
+If the field is empty, it will take the default URL defined in the service configuration.
+4. To use anonymous surveys you should edit in the block configuration and set the field ``Anonymous survey = True``.

 Getting Help
 ************